wdv4758h/pypy-extradoc/talk/pycon2015/status/abstract.rst

 we have achieved during the two years between talks.
 We would like to cover advancements in the PyPy performance landscape, but more importantly how we're addresssing the community needs and building the ecosystem.
-These days a lot of libraries that used to bind to C using CPython C API are either using cffi or have alternatives using cffi.
+These days a lot of libraries that used to bind to C using the CPython C API are either using cffi or have alternatives using cffi.

 We would also like to walk through a few success stories that we have experienced.
-Unforunately the biggest chunk of PyPy clients are very secretive (e.g. trading companies), but we can still present a few case studies.
+Unfortunately the biggest chunk of PyPy clients are very secretive (e.g. trading companies), but we can still present a few case studies.

 XXXX